ericguizzo/daic/README.md

 save_target()
 ```

+In the [feature_extraction] of the config.ini file you can set all important parameters for feature extraction.

 ## AUGMENTATION
 The augmentation script applies random transformations in random order to audio files.
 Audio files should be mono '.wav' sounds of any sample rate.
 This script loads 1 audio file containing a background noise sample (wav) and 1 folder containing room impulse responses (also wav).
 The path to these information should be defined in the config.ini file in the [augmentation] section